My Account

 General Investing

-The Surprising Truth about Diversification
+The Surprising Truth About Diversification

 spices

-If some of the investments in your diversified portfolio are gaining during a particular market environment and a few others aren't keeping up (or are losing value), everything might actually be going according to plan.
+When some of the investments in your diversified portfolio are gaining during a particular market environment and a few others aren't keeping up (or are losing value), everything might actually be going according to plan.

 How can that be?

-Let's dive further into what diversification is, and what it isn't.
+Let’s dive further into what diversification is and what it isn’t.

-Diversification simply means spreading out your money over multiple asset classes (categories of investments) that respond differently to market changes.
-At a high level, those types of asset classes include stocks, bonds and cash positions.
-Each of those asset classes has its own characteristics: stocks and bonds may perform differently when the economy is booming or slowing down, when interest rates rise or fall or when political events make headlines.
+At a high level, those types of asset classes include stocks, bonds and cash equivalents like money markets.
+Each asset class has its own characteristics: Stocks and bonds may perform differently when the economy is booming or slowing down, when interest rates rise or fall or when political events make headlines.

-Investing your money with different financial institutions or product types (stocks, mutual funds, exchange-traded funds, etc.) is NOT diversification.
-These variations won't help if your investments all act the same when markets move.
+Investing your money with different financial institutions or product types (stocks, mutual funds, exchange-traded funds, etc.) is not diversification.
+These variations won’t help if your investments all act the same when markets move.

-It Looks Like It's Diversified, but…
+It Looks Like It’s Diversified, But …

 A portfolio can have a variety of underlying investments but still not be properly diversified.